 Always end your captions with a CTA that directs your audience to take an action after interacting with your post.
 Your call-to-action does not need to necessarily send them to your website or have them purchase a product, instead start with simpler stuff like commenting with an emoji on your post or responding to a question.

-In the example below, Sue Zimmerman talks about Instagram Live in a 5-minute IGTV video that is also shared on her feed.
-When you read her caption, you will understand how much value she has packed in for her users when they interact with her post.
-At the end of the caption she asks her audience to tell her when they are going live on Instagram and what they will be talking about.
-Scroll down and browse through the comments – she has replied to so many of them, asking them relevant questions to help her understand her audience better.
+In the example below, Sue Zimmerman talks about Instagram Live in a 5-minute IGTV video.
+At the end of the caption, she asks her audience to tell her when they are going live on Instagram and what they will be talking about.
+When you scroll down and browse through the comments – you will see that she has replied to so many of them, asking them relevant questions to help her understand her audience better.

 What you put out on Instagram every day is of utmost importance.
-Don’t just put a post because you have to.
+Don’t just post because you have to.
 Each post must add value to your users.
-Get to know your audience better and understand their need gaps to know how you can add value to their life.

-Find different ways to connect with your audience to get to know them better, like going live or doing a Q&A on stories.
+Find different ways to connect with your audience to get to know them, like going live or doing a Q&A on stories.
 The more interactions you have with your audience, the more focused and value-adding content you will be able to create.